Academic Word List generalizing/ hedging practice

 All the vocabulary not in brackets above is from the Academic Word List.
 Ask about any words you don’t understand.

-PDF version for easy saving and printing: awl-hedging
+PDF for easy saving and printing: awl-hedging